 Educational testing is designed to provide information to a psychologist as to how an individual processes and works through information in an educational setting.
 They are used to determine any underlying disorders and the severity of impairment.
 Through this, we identify learning disabilities and problems with information processing or neurological dysfunction.
 We’ll determine how the disability may be impacting the individual and what they need to improve.

-Assessments for Autism-Spectrum Disorder are available with the use of the Autism Diagnostic Interview-Revised.
-Please call your insurance company to see if they accept this test in order to cover therapeutic services for Autism.
+Autism spectrum disorder assessments involve interviews and standard tests to examine social, communicative, and emotional functioning as well as behaviors common to the diagnosis, and often include examination of cognitive abilities/intellectual functioning.
+Assessments for Autism-Spectrum Disorder are available for children and adults with the use of the Autism Diagnostic Interview-Revised.
+Please call your insurance company to see if they accept this test in order to cover therapeutic services for autism.